-- 1. Call The 211 information line, operated by the Contra Costa Crisis Center, provides a phone portal for individuals and families needing to connect to homeless services. - CARE Centers Coordinated Assessment and Resource (CARE) Centers provide walk-in option for individuals and families who need to connect to homeless services. - CORE Outreach Coordinated Outreach Referral and Engagement (CORE) outreach teams engage homeless individuals living outside, help facilitate and/or deliver health and basic needs services and connect clients to CARE Centers and other homeless services.
+- 1. Call The 211 information line, operated by the Contra Costa Crisis Center, provides a phone portal for individuals and families needing to connect to homeless services. - 2.
+CARE Centers Coordinated Assessment and Resource (CARE) Centers provide walk-in option for individuals and families who need to connect to homeless services. - 3.
+CORE Outreach Coordinated Outreach Referral and Engagement (CORE) outreach teams engage homeless individuals living outside, help facilitate and/or deliver health and basic needs services and connect clients to CARE Centers and other homeless services.

-Veterans - CDBG funds will be allocated for the land acquisition for the Veterans Square project which consists of 28 one-bedroom units and 2 two-bedroom units.
+Veterans - CDBG funds were allocated for the land acquisition for the Veterans Square project which consists of 28 one-bedroom units and 2 two-bedroom units.
 This project will be 100% affordable except for one unrestricted manager's unit.
 Rents will range from 30% Area Median Income (AMI) to 50% AMI.
-The ground floor will consist of an on-site management office, 30 parking spaces, 18 bicycle parking spaces, a landscaped courtyard, and a community room for residents.
-Services for residents will be offered by Shelter, Inc. The Housing Authority administers 160 Veteran Affairs Supportive Housing (VASH) vouchers and will provide a loan for \$947,000 to Veterans Square while the developer continues to seek additional funding.
+Services for residents will be offered by Shelter, Inc. The Housing Authority administers 160 Veteran Affairs Supportive Housing (VASH) vouchers and will be presenting a loan for Veterans Square to its Board of Directors for consideration.